thirawat27/DuckDNS-Connector/README.md

 -   **Smart Updates:** Only sends an update request to DuckDNS when your public IP address has actually changed, preventing unnecessary API calls.
 -   **Modern UI:** A clean and simple settings panel with a dark theme, built with standard Python libraries.
 -   **Notifications:** Optional desktop notifications for successful updates or errors.
+-   **Built-in Port Checker:** Includes a utility to test if a specific port on your domain is open and accessible from the internet, which is perfect for checking if your service (like a web or game server) is correctly configured.
+-   **Help & Port Forwarding Guide:** An integrated guide that explains the basics of firewalls and port forwarding to help new users with their initial network setup.
 -   **Lightweight & Simple:** Just enter your DuckDNS domain and token, and the app handles the rest.

 ---